nathmota/funda-analysis/docs/index.md

 ### Measures

-Some measures were defined using DAX (Data Analysis Expressions) to support the analyses:
+A few measures were defined using DAX (Data Analysis Expressions), in a separated table, to support the analyses:

 ![measures](figures/Measures.png)